RobertSudwarts/bts_tech_task/README.md

 ## tests

-Tests exist for the entire flask codebase (models and controllers) using test classes provided by Flask-Testing.
-The code has 100% test coverage.

-Th entire flask codebase (models and controllers) has 100% test coverage using test classes provided by the Flask-Testing plugin
+The entire flask codebase (models and controllers) has 100% test coverage using test classes provided by the Flask-Testing plugin

 The zmq pub/sub (ie the wsgi wrapper) requires tests...